Psifi-Solutions/csrf-sync/README.md

 <h3>Processing as a form</h3>

-In you intend to use this module to protect user submitted forms, then you can use `generateToken` to create a token and pass it to your view, likely via template variables.
+If you intend to use this module to protect user submitted forms, then you can use `generateToken` to create a token and pass it to your view, likely via template variables.
 Then using a hidden form input such as the example from the <a href="https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#synchronizer-token-pattern">Cheat Sheet</a>.

 ```html
 <form action="/transfer.do" method="post">